zaibazhar/advanceSCSS/SCSS.md

 }
 ```

-This is a very powerful language feature.
-You can mix standard and content block arguments, too:
+This is a *very* powerful language feature for framework authors, as it allows you to pass arbitrary blocks of styling around, which you can choose to wrap in specific selectors, repeat in loops, make conditional with `@if`, etc.  You can mix standard and content block arguments, too:

 ```scss
 @mixin only-for-mobile($breakpoint) {